-In April 2013, Senate Bill 560 was signed by the Indiana governor.
-The bill seeks to provide more regulatory flexibility to the current process for reviewing necessary utility system improvements and determining appropriate rates.
+In April 2013, Senate Bill 560 became law in Indiana.
+This law provides more regulatory flexibility to the current process for reviewing necessary utility system improvements and determining appropriate rates.
 Senate Bill 560 allows utilities to propose a seven-year infrastructure plan for distribution, transmission and storage to the IURC and, if the plan is considered reasonable by the IURC, the utility could recover its investment in facilities identified in the plan in a timely manner.
 In addition, when Indiana utilities apply for a change in their base rates, if new rates are not approved by the IURC within 300 days after the utility filed its case-in-chief, the bill allows the utility to implement temporary rates including 50% of the proposed increase.
 Such temporary rates would be subject to a reconciliation implemented via a credit or surcharge in equal amounts each month for six months, if the IURC's final order established rates were to differ from the temporary rates previously placed into effect.
 The IURC would be allowed to extend the 300 day deadline by 60 days, for good cause.
-Both provisions, as well as an additional provision that allows utilities to utilize a forward-looking test year in rate cases, recognize the capital-intensive nature of the energy industry and seek to reduce lag time between a utility's investment and the opportunity to recover the investment through rates.
+Both provisions, as well as an additional provision that allows utilities to utilize a forward-looking test year in rate cases, recognize the capital-intensive nature of the energy industry and seek to reduce time between a utility's investment and the opportunity to recover the investment through rates.